 Since this is a more complex topic, we wrote an article about the different reasons for muzzling and why muzzling isn't cruel for those interested in reading more on the topic.
 Our “What to do around muzzled dogs” poster is also available on this link for downloading.

 While there are many different reasons for muzzling, some shouldn't be among these - like using a muzzle to avoid barking.
 We feel it is essential to clarify that muzzles shouldn't be used to prevent barking; it is a dangerous and ineffective way to address this problem.
 If you want to learn more, check out our article on why not use a muzzle to stop barking.

 Mayerzon Pet Supplies is specialized in dog training tools and mostly sells its products through Amazon.
 They have a fantastic return policy and customer service, and they do offer many different muzzles.
 The one we are reviewing today is their Rubber Basket Muzzle which comes in red and black.

 Reviewing muzzles is hard because every dog and every situation requires a slightly different solution.
 Something can be a pro for one dog and con for the other one.
 Even when we are talking about sizing, there are different opinions on how much room the dog should have in the muzzle.
 The only thing that everyone agrees on is that the dog should be able to pant to cool down while wearing it.
 However, what pant room means can generate great arguments.
-If you have a dog with a high-bite risk or are looking for an agitation muzzle, you are okay with a muzzle that provides enough room for a half-pant.
-We frequently use muzzles for full-day hikes or canicross, in which case it is essential to have enough room for a full-pant.
+If you are looking for an agitation muzzle or the muzzle will only be used for short periods, you are okay with a muzzle that provides enough room for a half-pant but if you use muzzles for hikes or canicross, it is essential to have enough room for comfortable full-pant.

 The other tricky thing with sizing is that although there are great Facebook groups to help to determine if the muzzle looks good on your dog, different photos could make the muzzle look much bigger or smaller.